Replication of an MSD policy fails with warning: Error getting task <Guid> to get it's Guid for serialization

 order by 3

-The solution was to reduce the imported Client Task policy/task down to one version (the latest) on the parent SMP.
+The solution is to reduce the imported Client Task policy/task down to one version (the latest) on the parent SMP server.

-This was done by running the “Cleanup Version Data” task found under “Settings > All Settings > Notification Server > Task Settings” and setting the number of versions to keep as 1.
+1. Run the “Cleanup Version Data” task found under “Settings > All Settings > Notification Server > Task Settings” and set the number of versions to keep as 1 as seen here:

-After reducing to the most current version as the only version the policy/task replicated successfully.
+2. After reducing to the most current version as the only version the policy/task, run a replication so you can verify the wanted client task policy replicated successfully.

 Recommendations: In the future it would be a good practice to reduce each task being exported to a single version before exporting them from the test environment.